 – Some speaker-and-room combinations benefit from room correction more than others.

-– A 2016-model pre/pro is likely to have some sort of network connectivity.
+– A current model pre/pro is likely to have network connectivity including Wi-Fi.

 – An Ethernet port is useful if you plan to locate the pre/pro far from a wireless router or use IP control in conjunction with a home-automation system.
 Also, a wired Ethernet connection assures the best possible performance for audio streamed from other devices on the network.